Only two weeks ago a white racist supremacist killed 50 people praying in two mosques in my home town, Christchurch. The wound is still raw.

 And If I were evaluating I would want to delve deeply into the reasons people changed behaviour, what new relationships underpinned or resulted from new behaviour and policy.
 In New Zealand after 15 March there would be much to find.
 And I would want to see in a year or three to see if the changes were sustainable. …

 …but that was all before last Friday.
 On March 29, two weeks after that horrible event, New Zealand Prime Minister Jacinda Ardern gave this speech at a memorial.
 If you have seven minutes listen to it.
 Listen to a world leader extol Muslims for their words of peace. !!!!!.
 There is no call to a war on terrorism.
 No call for an eye for an eye (as Gandhi said a judeo-western savagery that just leaves the whole world blind) Instead she calls for deepening our humanity, for love and acceptance and diversity.
 Listen to a world leader (6 minutes 10 seconds) question the role of borders and governments and instead talk about the answer being humans be human everywhere.
 Listen to a world leader give a hint a globalist planetary vision.
 Listen to a world leader use maori and Arabic to salve a wounded nation.
 Listen to a beautiful speech.
-See it as a counter point to the response to the Pulvama attack in India (14 Feb) to which India responded with warplanes and violence or 9/11 which elicited USAs war of terror and unleashed an escalating cycle of violence that continues today, and probably contributed to the shooting in Christchurch.
+See it as a counter point to the response to the Pulvama attack in India (14 Feb) to which India responded with warplanes and violence or 9/11 which elicited USAs self described “ War of Terror”, unleashing an escalating cycle of violence that continues today, and probably contributed to the shooting in Christchurch.
 Listen to a very New Zealand response, and consider how we might create the kind of world system Ardern hints at.